 Finally, in terms of God’s judgment and mercy, the Bible clearly proclaims that God is the Father of mercies and the God of all comfort (2 Corinthians 1: 3).
 God dispenses to us whatever amount of mercy we need for Him to fully restore us into an ever-growing, loving relationship, (in another synergistic relationship with mercy).
 His comfort and mercy combined are to give us a sense of ease in our relationship with Him, console us in all our trials, tribulations, and pains of this life, and give genuine hope to all humanity.

-Next, Gerry makes a very strong point about the following matter.
+Next, Gerry Beauchemin makes a very strong point about the following matter.
 He writes, “Note carefully: many think that because they have “accepted Christ” in this life, no judgment awaits them.
-Yet Scripture abounds with warnings to believers in Jesus.
-Yes, many believers in Jesus mistakenly feel that simply because they have invited Jesus into their lives, that invitation gives them a “free ticket” to Heaven when they die—that when they die they will immediately be welcomed with open arms through the gates into Heaven and instantly perfected with no consequences for their mortal lives.
+Yet Scripture abounds with warnings to followers of Jesus.
+Yes, many followers of Jesus mistakenly feel that simply because they have invited Jesus into their lives, that invitation gives them a “free ticket” to Heaven when they die—that when they die they will immediately be welcomed with open arms through the gates into Heaven and instantly perfected with no consequences for their mortal lives.
 That’s just not true.

-Unfortunately, that belief has led many believers in Jesus to feel that merely inviting Jesus into their lives makes them a Christian.
+Unfortunately, that belief has led many followers of Jesus to feel that merely inviting Jesus into their lives makes them a Christian.
 In one sense, that is true, but in a greater sense a Christian is one who has become a lifelong follower of Jesus “through thick and thin.”
 Accepting Jesus into one’s life is only the starting point of the Christian life.
-The judgment events of Romans 14: 10 – 12, 1 Corinthians 3: 9 – 15 and 2 Corinthians 5: 9 – 11 make abundantly clear that there are judgments after a Jesus-believer leaves this life.
+The judgment events of Romans 14: 10 – 12, 1 Corinthians 3: 9 – 15 and 2 Corinthians 5: 9 – 11 make abundantly clear that there are judgments after a follower of Jesus leaves this life.
 A number of other biblical references support this view.

 “Now may God, the source and fountain of all hope, fill you to overflowing with uncontainable joy and perfect peace as you place your hope in Him.
 And may the inner power of Holy Spirit continually surround your life with his superabundant goodness until you radiate with hope!”
 (Romans 15: 13, paraphrased)